utdata/icj-class/sass/sass-03.md

 }
 ```

-After you make this change, make sure the styles are still building correctly and nothing broke on your page.

 ### On your own

+1. After you making the change above, make sure the styles are still building correctly and nothing broke on your page.
-- Refactor the rest of the `.content` rules to fit like we didthe one above.
+1. Refactor the rest of the `.content` rules to fit like we did the one above.

-Again, make sure nothing is broken on the page display.
+1. Again, make sure nothing is broken on the page display.

 ### Any children rule

 Let's pause and reflect.
-Do you notice any value that repeats itself over and over again inside of .content?
-If you look closely you will see that `padding-left: 30px` is an attribute of every direct child of .content.
+Do you notice any value that repeats itself over and over again inside of `.content`?
+If you look closely you will see that `padding-left: 30px` is an attribute of every direct child of `.content`.
 In some cases it is the only rule for that style.

 This rule was added so that all the items inside `<div class="content">` would have some space between the nav block and the content.
 It's not a particularly great way to handle this as you have to create a new rule for every possible element you might add into the content div on your page.

 There's a shorthand CSS selector for applying a property to all "child" elements, the `> * {rule;}`.
 Using this, we can set the padding rule to be applied to _anything_ inside the `.content` div.
 Let's use this to set padding and clean up all the extra rules that do the same thing.

-- Inside the `.content` rule, before the other nested rules, add this one.
+1. Inside the `.content` rule, before the other nested rules, add this one.
 Make sure it is indented properly like other nested rules:

 ```scss
  > * {